antoinepringalle/poppy-docs/en/programming/rest.md

 # Errors

 Pypot uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the `2xx` range indicate success.
-Codes in the `4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
+Codes in the `4xx` range indicate an error that failed given the information provided (e.g. a required parameter was omitted, a charge failed, etc.).
 Codes in the `5xx` range indicate an error with Poppy's servers (these are rare).

 | Code | Meaning |
 | ----:|:------- |